X11Libre/xserver/doc/Xnamespace.md

 To generate a valid token, you have to options depending whether the X server is already running.

 If you have access to a working X server, use the command `xauth generate $DISPLAY MIT-MAGIC-COOKIE-1`.
-Then use `xauth list` to view the generated token.
-This will generate a valid in
+Then, use `xauth list` to view the generated token.

 Else, if you don't have access to X server, use any of the commands below to generate a valid token.